cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 * MAC address spoofing
 * ARP poisoning (recall that ARP associates MAC addresses with IPs; the trick here is that ARP replies can be *unsolicited*)
-* MAC flooding (a DoS-like attack on switches that fills up their routing table with garbage MACs; this generally won’t crash a switch, but will often force it to act as a dumb hub)
+* MAC flooding (a DoS-like attack on switches that fills up their routing table with garbage MACs; this generally won't crash a switch, but will often force it to act as a dumb hub)
 * Port stealing (the attacker floods the switch with ARP requests associating a malicious MAC with a target IP address, in an attempt to re-route traffic from from the target)

 Defenses against ARP poisoning include pre-associating known MAC addresses with IPs in client ARP tables, and configuring switches such that MAC addresses are (pre) bound to a single port.
 Also, IDS.